How to Make Personalized Tote Bags, Purses, and Beach Bags

 Purses and Handbags

-I also found some cheap purses that were very small, with an attached wrist strap.
+I also found some cheap purses that were very small, with an attached wrist strap (see other photos above).
 My oldest granddaughter’s favorite color is pink, my middle granddaughter’s is purple, and mine is turquoise.
 I lucked up and found these cute purses for $1 each.
 I decided they’d be great for our shopping excursions while we’re at the beach this summer on family vacations.

 E6000 glue works on leather purses, too.
 When using it on leather purses, you might want to “rough up” the affected area first, especially if the leather has a slick finish.
 You can often find cheap purses at thrift shops, and even if they’re plain, you can “dress them up.”
 In my opinion, small wooden beads and turquoise beads go well with leather.
 You can also use my favorite glue for attaching suede fringe, feathers, and other embellishments to leather purses.